Akupowar2403/new-ema-crossover/readme.md

 You will need two separate terminals to run the backend and frontend servers.

 1. Start the Backend Server
 Make sure your Redis server is running.
-Then, from the main project directory (NEW-EMA-CROSSOVER/), run:<b1>
+Then, from the main project directory (NEW-EMA-CROSSOVER/), run:<br>

 Bash

-uvicorn fast:app --reload<b1>
+uvicorn fast:app --reload<br>

 2. Start the Frontend Server
-Open a new terminal, navigate into the frontend directory, and start Python's simple HTTP server:,<b1>
+Open a new terminal, navigate into the frontend directory, and start Python's simple HTTP server:,<br>

 Bash

 cd frontend
 python -m http.server 8000
-(Note: We specify port 8000 to match the backend and avoid any potential CORS issues).<b1>
+(Note: We specify port 8000 to match the backend and avoid any potential CORS issues).<br>

 3. Access the Screener
 Open your web browser and navigate to: